awssaran007/AtaccamaKarateFramework/README.md

 2. Use intellij for the effortless working.

-3. git clone the repository and perform maven clean install to download the karate related dependencies.
+3. git clone the repository and perform maven clean install to download the karate related dependencies and create the target folder freshly.
+[Note:] - Target folder is not deleted over here just in case, you need to view the reorts directly from git.

 4. ** To run a feature file src/test/java/runner/FeatureRunner.runner file is used**